chaseeb/kin-node-agora/README.md

 - Clone the repo
 - run "npm install" in your local directory
-- update the .env file with the recommended variables (TODO)
+- update the .env in /src with your whitelisted key, appindex, and webhook secret

 Start: